Here's Why Planes Fly at 36,000 Feet (Video)

 Who Makes The Call?

-Despite pilots being in control of the plane, they aren’t the ones who decide on its altitude.
-Air dispatchers, instead, are in charge of planning and deciding a plane’s route, including altitude, as well as tracking where an aircraft is in the air.
-According to Traveller, there are laws in place that dictate aircraft must not fly “below 1,000 feet over a built-up area, or 500 feet over any person, vehicle or structure.”
+Despite pilots being in control of the plane, they aren't the ones who decide on its altitude.
+Air dispatchers, instead, are in charge of planning and deciding a plane's route, including altitude, as well as tracking where an aircraft is in the air.
+According to an interview with Richard Taylor of the CAA in Traveller, there are laws in place that dictate aircraft must not fly "below 1,000 feet over a built-up area, or 500 feet over any person, vehicle or structure."